Faris-07/LowKey/README.md

     - Used to validate JS code

 - [Pep8](http://pep8online.com/)
-    - Used to test my Python code for any issues or errors; please note when using inline Flake8 linter some errors flagged up that didn't flag in pep8 and have therefore been left as they are.
+    - Used to test my Python code for any issues or errors; please note when using inline Flake8 linter some errors flagged up which can be ignored they are due to unrecognised syntax.

 ## Deployment